 life-j got sober in Oakland in 1988.
 He moved to a Northern California coastal mountain village in 2002 and helped wake up the sleepy AA fellowship there.

-He has written a number of articles posted on both AA Agnostica and AA Beyond Belief.
+He has written a number of articles posted on AA Agnostica.
 His last article on this website was Moments of Clarity and was posted last October.

 You can read and/or download life-j’s book as a PDF right here: My Collected Published AA Stories.